JulianH-LMU/BT_feature_learning/README.md

 ## TabNet Customization
 - to install the custom TabNet implementation navigate to the feature_learning/pytorch_tabnet directory and use "python setup.py install"

+## Code
+- The relevant code to run experiments is in the jupyter notebook "TabNet_feature_leanring_1.0.ipynb"

 ## Experiments Setup
 - to setup an experiment, use the config.toml